syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ## Text Customization

-The [TextAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.TextAnnotation.html) can be customized using the [LabelStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.TextAnnotation.html#Syncfusion_Maui_Charts_TextAnnotation_LabelStyle) property.
-The [LabelStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.TextAnnotation.html#Syncfusion_Maui_Charts_TextAnnotation_LabelStyle) property provides options to customize the font-family, font-size, font-attributes, and text color of axis labels.
+The [TextAnnotation]() can be customized using the [LabelStyle]() property.
+The [LabelStyle]() property provides options to customize the font-family, font-size, font-attributes and text color of axis labels.
 The following properties are used to customize the text:

-* [TextColor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLabelStyle.html#Syncfusion_Maui_Charts_ChartLabelStyle_TextColor) - Gets or sets the text color of the label.
+* [TextColor]() - Gets or sets the text color of the label.
-* [Background](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLabelStyle.html#Syncfusion_Maui_Charts_ChartLabelStyle_Background) - Gets or sets the background color of the labels.
+* [Background]() -Gets or sets the background color of the labels.
-* [Margin](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLabelStyle.html#Syncfusion_Maui_Charts_ChartLabelStyle_Margin) - Gets or sets the margin of the label to customize the appearance of label.
+* [Margin]() - Gets or sets the margin of the label to customize the appearance of label.
-* [FontFamily](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLabelStyle.html#Syncfusion_Maui_Charts_ChartLabelStyle_FontFamily) -  Gets or sets the font family name for the label.
+* [FontFamily]() -  Gets or sets the font family name for the label.
-* [FontAttributes](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLabelStyle.html#Syncfusion_Maui_Charts_ChartLabelStyle_FontAttributes) - Gets or sets the font style for the label.
+* [FontAttributes]() - Gets or sets the font style for the label.
-* [FontSize](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLabelStyle.html#Syncfusion_Maui_Charts_ChartLabelStyle_FontSize) - Gets or sets the font size for the label.
+* [FontSize]() - Gets or sets the font size for the label.
-* [HorizontalTextAlignment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAnnotationLabelStyle.html#Syncfusion_Maui_Charts_ChartAnnotationLabelStyle_HorizontalTextAlignment) - Gets or sets the horizontal alignment of the label.
+* [HorizontalTextAlignment]() - Gets or sets the horizontal alignment of the label.
-* [VerticalTextAlignment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAnnotationLabelStyle.html#Syncfusion_Maui_Charts_ChartAnnotationLabelStyle_VerticalTextAlignment) - Gets or sets the vertical alignment of the label.
+* [VerticalTextAlignment]() - Gets or sets the vertical alignment of the label.

 ## Shape annotation

-The [ShapeAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html) allows you to add annotations in the form of shapes such as rectangles, ellipses, lines, horizontal lines, and vertical lines at specific areas of interest in the chart area.
+The [ShapeAnnotation]() allows you to add annotations in the form of shapes such as rectangles, ellipses, lines, horizontal lines, vertical lines, at specific areas of interest in the chart area.

-* [RectangleAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RectangleAnnotation.html) - Used to draw a rectangle over the chart area.
+* [RectangleAnnotation]() -Used to draw a rectangle over the chart area.
-* [EllipseAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.EllipseAnnotation.html) - Used to draw a circle or an ellipse over the chart area.
+* [EllipseAnnotation]() - Used to draw a circle or an ellipse over the chart area.
-* [LineAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LineAnnotation.html) - Used to draw a line over the chart area.
+* [LineAnnotation]() - Used to draw a line over the chart area.
-* [VerticalLineAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.VerticalLineAnnotation.html) - Used to draw a vertical line across the chart area.
+* [VerticalLineAnnotation]() - Used to draw a vertical line across the chart area.
-* [HorizontalLineAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.HorizontalLineAnnotation.html) - Used to draw a horizontal line across the chart area.
+* [HorizontalLineAnnotation]() -Used to draw a horizontal line across the chart area.

 The following APIs are commonly used in all ShapeAnnotation:

-* [X2](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_X2) - Gets or sets the X2 coordinate of the shape annotation.
+* [X2]() - Gets or sets the X2 coordinate of the shape annotation.
-* [Y2](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_Y2) - Gets or sets the Y2 coordinate of the shape annotation.
+* [Y2]() - Gets or sets the Y2 coordinate of the shape annotation.
-* [Fill](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_Fill) - Gets or sets the background color of the shape annotation.
+* [Fill]() - Gets or sets the background color of the shape annotation.
-* [Stroke](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_Stroke) - Gets or sets the stroke color of the shape annotation.
+* [Stroke]() - Gets or sets the stroke color of the shape annotation.
-* [StrokeWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_StrokeWidth) - Gets or sets the stroke width of the shape annotation.
+* [StrokeWidth]() - Gets or sets the stroke width of the shape annotation.
-* [StrokeDashArray](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_StrokeDashArray) - Gets or sets the stroke dash pattern of the shape annotation.
+* [StrokeDashArray]() - Gets or sets the stroke dash pattern of the shape annotation.
-* [Text](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_Text) - Gets or sets the annotation text of the shape annotation.
+* [Text]() - Gets or sets the annotation text of the shape annotation.
-* [LabelStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ShapeAnnotation.html#Syncfusion_Maui_Charts_ShapeAnnotation_LabelStyle) - Gets or sets the style for customizing the annotation text of the shape annotation.
+* [LabelStyle]() - Gets or sets the style for customizing the annotation text of the shape annotation.

 ## Rectangle annotation

-The [RectangleAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RectangleAnnotation.html) is used to draw a rectangle or a square at specific points in the chart area.
+The [RectangleAnnotation]() is used to draw a rectangle or a square at specific points in the chart area.

 {% tabs %}